 Translating to ‘leftover stew’ in Occitan, this dish originated as a way for families to cook everything that was leftover into a big stew.
 Perfect for cold winter nights, the ragoût has many variations, but usually contains ingredients such as veal, sausages, olives, carrots, mushrooms and potatoes.

 France’s largest administrative department is Nouvelle-Aquitane, which borders the Atlantic coast, and the Pyrenees bordering Spain.
 It is home to the city of Bordeaux and the Bordeaux wine region, the university town of Limoges (famous for its fine porcelain), the colossal sand dune of the Dune du Pilat, the Camino Frances (part of the Camino de Santiago pilgrimage walk) and the seaside resort city of Biarritz.
-The department of Nouvelle-Aquitane has 15 UNESCO World Heritage Sites alone, such as the prehistoric rock paintings of the Vézère Valley.
+The department of Nouvelle-Aquitane has amazing UNESCO World Heritage Sites such as the prehistoric rock paintings of the Vézère Valley.
 The south-western corner is French Basque Country where it borders with Spain, which has a gastronomic identity all of its own.
 Basque dishes include marmitako (a tuna and potato stew), bacalao al pil pil (salted cod fried in olive oil and garlic), and poulet Basquaise (a stew of chicken and ham in a tomato and pepper sauce).